-As B2B buying cycles are getting longer and involving more decision-makers, sales specialization becomes increasingly essential to the success of a company.
+As B2B buying cycles get longer and involve decision-makers, sales specialization becomes increasingly essential to the success of a company.
 Instead of retaining jacks-of-all-trades, prosperous organizations choose to assign different tasks along the pipeline to trained professionals.

 We, at CIENCE, are sales specialization devotees and practitioners.
-And we strongly believe that the distribution of various selling roles among different positions should be promoted in the business community.
-So far many companies are reluctant to adopt this practice, and it severely impacts their business.
+And we firmly believe that the distribution of various selling roles among different positions should be promoted in the business community.
+So far, many companies are reluctant to adopt this practice, and it severely impacts their business.

-It’s the division of the functions that in a renaissance business would be done by one person.
-These functions include research, prospecting, qualification, discovery, demonstration, negotiation, quoting, proposal, pipeline management, account management, and account expansion are now the province of 5-6 people, where there used to be only one.
+It’s the division of the functions that in a renaissance business, would be done by one person.
+These functions include research, prospecting, qualification, discovery, demonstration, negotiation, quoting, proposal, pipeline management, account management, and account expansion, which are now the province of five to six people, where there used to be only one.

 Most fast-growing companies have adopted sales specialization as a core strategy of their go-to-the-market.
 And the reason is that the employees performing distinct roles in a team can actually be better in each task of that chain than one person responsible for everything.